 We are committed to creating shareholder value.
-Our 2021 net income was \$10.1 million, or \$1.22 per share.
-Also in 2021, the Board approved a 5.7% annual cash dividend increase to \$0.74 per share.
+Our 2022 underlying net income, which removes the effect of the non-cash MVP investment impairment, was \$9.2 million, or \$1.01 per share.
+Also in 2022, the Board approved a 5.4% annual cash dividend increase to \$0.78 per share.
 The Board has increased the annual cash dividend every year since 2004.